laurabejder/laurabejder/README.md

 📝 I am a Danish data journalist and current data journalism student at Columbia Graduate School of Journalism.

-💡 I’m interested in politics, polls, education, inequality and other social issues.
+💡 I’m interested in politics, political behavior, polling, education, inequality and other social issues.
 And DATA!

 🌱 I’m currently learning python, pandas, scraping, R, HTML and other lovely conding stuff for journalistic data analysis!